yuja/jj/docs/config.md

   using the committer info;
 * `format_gerrit_change_id_trailer(commit)` creates a "Change-Id" trailer
   suitable to be used with Gerrit.
 It is based Jujutsu's change id.

+The `trailers.contains_key(key)` method can be used within the template to conditionally add a trailer if no other trailer with the same key exists.

+Existing trailers are also accessible via `commit.trailers()`.

 ### Diff colors and styles